TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Settings

-Following previous work \cite{sheng2020songmass}, we consider two metrics to measure the similarity of the generated and the ground-truth melodies: 1) Similarity of pitch and duration distribution (PD and DD).
-2) Melody distance (MD).

-Besides, we also use accuracy of tonality, chord, rhythm pattern, and cadence (TA, CA, RA, AA) to measure the consistency between the generated melody and musical elements in the template.
+\paragraph{Objective Evaluation} Following \citeauthor{sheng2020songmass}, we consider two metrics to measure the similarity of the generated and the ground-truth melodies: Similarity of pitch and duration distribution (PD and DD) and Melody distance (MD).
+Besides, we use accuracy of tonality, chord, rhythm pattern, and cadence (TA, CA, RA, AA) to measure the consistency between the generated melody and musical elements in the template.
 The more consistent the generated melody is with the template, the more controllable the model is.
-TA, RA, AA of ground-truth melodies are $100\%$, while the CA score of ground-truth melodies is less than $100\%$ since introducing some notes outside chord are encouraged to avoid monotony.
+For ground-truth melodies, TA, RA, AA are $100\%$, while CA is less than $100\%$ since introducing notes outside chord are encouraged to avoid monotony in songwriting.
 Therefore, CA scores is better if it is closer to that of the ground-truth melodies.
 Accordingly, we consider that the closer TA, CA, RA, and AA are to the ground-truth melodies, the more controllable the model is.
-The definitions of these metrics are described in Appendix \ref{app:f}.
+The definitions of these metrics are described in Appendix \ref{sec:def}.